near/NEPs/specs/ChainSpec/Transactions.md

 ##### Initialization

-When `.pool_iterator()` is called, a new `PoolIteratorWrapper` is created and it holds the mutuable reference to the pool, so the pool can't be modified outside of this iterator.
+When `.pool_iterator()` is called, a new `PoolIteratorWrapper` is created and it holds the mutable reference to the pool, so the pool can't be modified outside of this iterator.
 The wrapper looks like this:

 ```